pld-linux-org/pld-new-rescue/README.md

 packages needed should be available in a tar archive released with the latest PLD NR binary release.

+Those packages have to be signed: the build imports every `*.asc` key from the build host's `/etc/pki/rpm-gpg` into the image and rpm then rejects any package it cannot verify.
+If you build the extra packages yourself, put your own public key in that directory.

 These provide features that are required by this image, but not available in the source repository used as a base for this build (to provide reproducible results).